Birth Injury Attorney in Baltimore, Maryland

 In Baltimore, the rules are the same as in every hospital across the state of Maryland.
 If you or your child has been the victim of medical malpractice, you are entitled to pursue compensation and the recovery of the damages you have suffered.

 To do this, our Maryland birth injury attorney offers a free consultation and free case evaluation to all potential new clients.
-This allows us to look at your case, answer any questions, and advise you on your best course of action.
+This allows us to look at your case, answer any questions, and advise you on the right course of action.
 We will tell you if your case is a valid one that we are willing to take on, and then you can decide on your next move.
 There are no strings attached, and if you decide to walk away at this point, you will have more knowledge than before.

 Another part of our goal to provide accessible representation to all victims is through our fee structure.
 We work on what is called a contingency-fee-basis, also commonly known as no-win-no-fee.
 This means it costs nothing to retain us up-front, and you pay us nothing if we lose your case.
-As discussed in our initial consultation, we simply take a flat percentage fee from your settlement if we win.
+As discussed in our initial consultation, we simply take a flat percentage fee from your settlement if we recover damages.

-Common Birth Injuries Caused By Negligence
+Common Birth Injuries Caused By Substandard Behavior

 As Baltimore birth injury lawyers, we have dealt with most forms of birth injury.
 Some of them are more common than others.
 Most of these injuries fall into two categories: